8 things to consider before launching an international SEO campaign

 Whether you’re considering a phased expansion overseas or going global, preparing your site to go international can be a scary step.
-Which is why preparation is key to success.
+Which is why SEO preparation is key to success.

 You may have been working to improve your organic presence in one country, but now feel like the best move for your business is to expand overseas.
+Researching and understanding audiences in other regions and/or countries requires different strategies than those in local SEO and it’s important you understand how to launch an international SEO campaign before you actually do it.

-You may have seen competitors growing in the space globally, or you may already have offices out there, but keyword research is key to help drive those business decisions too.
+Before deciding you want to expand your site to the other side of the world, or even Europe, you need to understand the search demand.
+You may have seen competitors growing in the space globally, or you may already have offices out there, but keyword research is key to helping drive those business decisions too.

 Although you may think the demand is high in another country, it doesn’t necessarily always mean that this is the case.